Biswapotter7/Rail_Schedule_optimiser/README.md

+## Future Work

+Real-world data and more data point  can be utilized to validate and enhance the project's  robustness,incorporating more accurate representations of train operations.

-- **Authors**:
+## **Authors**:
 - Biswaranjan Samal (21IM10011)
 - Snehal Mishra (21IM10036)
 - Ujjwal Kumar Singh (21IM10039)
 - Vivek Kumar (21IM10040)
 - Dronesh Magare (21IM30013)

-## Future Work

-Real-world data and more data point  can be utilized to validate and enhance the project's  robustness,incorporating more accurate representations of train operations.